 What will you pack with you?
 Well, not much, we can say.
 Unless you define ‘enough storage space’ as two clean shirts and a toothbrush, supercars don’t give you much for any trip.

 All cars must pass safety tests before they can enter the market – at least, supercars take no privilege here.
 The Government’s safety standards require demonstrations of crash safety but what is not required is independent testing from top assessment programmes, like Euro NCAP.

 These tests happen after the car has entered the market, which means the organisations have to buy each model to test it.
 Naturally, they’ll choose the most popular models – which rarely include any supercars.
 So you can keep looking for the ‘out of five’ crash test rating…it’s not there.

 When it comes to driving a supercar, like any car, a lot depends on the driver’s skills.
 You could argue that the brakes are stronger and the additional tech will lead to better reaction but it’s also good to note that an accident at the speed of a supercar is at a different level to a “regular collision”.

-They are cool, fun and flashy, but if you’re savings account includes a pot for a retirement Lambo, think twice!
+They are cool, fun and flashy, but if your savings account includes a pot for a retirement Lambo, think twice!